yagami691/code_everyday_challenge_100/README.md

 it's an other version to correct your work by looking at the correction in case you weren't capable to finish the exercise or if you had the breaches in your code

 ## V(1,2,3,4,5,5..etc)_CUSTOM
-it's a version in which you custom your work in function the correction or just by yourself
+it's a version in which you customized your work in function the correction or just by yourself